 1 candela is (1/60) luminous intensity of an ideal source by an area of cm’ when the source is at the melting point of platinum (1760°C).

-1 ampere is the current which is maintained in two straight parallel conductors of infinite length and almost negligible cross-section area placed one metre apart in a vacuum and producing force of a force 2 x 10-7 N per metre length between them.
+1 ampere is the current which is maintained in two straight parallel conductors of infinite length and almost negligible cross-section area placed one meter apart in a vacuum and producing force of a force 2 x 10-7 N per meter length between them.

 1 mole is defined as the amount of substance of a system which contains as many as elementary entities ( atoms, molecules, ions, electrons or group of particles, as this and atoms in 0.012 kg of carbon isotope 6C12.

-Earlier there were three different systems of units which were used in different countries.
-These were CGS, FPS and MKS systems.
+Earlier there were three different systems of units which were used in other countries.
+These were CGS, FPS, and MKS systems.
 But nowadays, the whole world is adopting the international SI system of units.
 In this system of units, seven quantities are taken as the base quantities.

-In CGS System Centimetre, Gram and Second are used for expressing length, mass and time respectively.
+In CGS System Centimetre, Gram and Second are used for expressing length, mass, and time respectively.
 In the FPS System.
-Foot, pound and second are used to express the quantities length, mass and time respectively.
-While in MKS System, Length is expressed in metre, mass is expressed in kilogram and time in second.
+Foot, pound, and second are used to express the quantities length, mass, and time respectively.
+While in MKS System, Length is expressed in meter, mass is expressed in kilograms, and time in second.

-In Standard units system Length, mass, time, electric current, thermodynamic temperature, Amount of substance and luminous intensity are expressed in units: metre, kilogram, second, ampere, kelvin, mole and candela respectively.
+In the Standard units system Length, mass, time, electric current, thermodynamic temperature, Amount of substance, and luminous intensity are expressed in units: metre, kilogram, second, ampere, kelvin, mole, and candela respectively.

 Dimensions of the physical quantity are the power to which the base quantities are raised to represent that quantity.
-Dimensional formula of any physical quantity is an expression which represents how and which of the base quantities are included in that quantity.
+The dimensional formula of any physical quantity is an expression that represents how and which of the base quantities are included in that quantity.
 It is written by enclosing the symbols for base quantities with appropriate power in square brackets i.e( ).